How Can I Have an Experience of Non-Duality?

 I can think “OK, in one second I’m going to move my eyes to the right”, and do that.
 But where did the prior thought to do the demonstration of moving the eyes come from?
 From a discussion about free will?
 How many causes does that have?
 Thoughts come in, appear and disappear, from where, I cannot say (except to speculate based on concepts and theories, which obviously have not been a help: I studied science, philosophy, psychology, spirituality, neuroscience, etc. for over 35 years).

-From a first-hand subjective experience however, there can be more than one way things unfold.
-There can be the recognition of what is already in some sense a fact, and the unfolding of that fact in one’s life – an intuitive knowing.
+As a firsthand subjective experience however, there can be more than one way things unfold.
+There can be the recognition of what is already in a fact, in a higher or given sense – and the unfolding of that fact in one’s life – an intuitive knowing.
 There can also be a detached witnessing of the body doing what it needs to do, perfectly according to the appearance of circumstances.
 The robot model only accounts for the appearance level, the model of a machine level.
 Let’s explore that mechanism a little more.

 Where is this will-er, this do-er, this central locus of decision and control?
-If there were some central control unit, like in a computerized robot, or a biological robot what causes it to function: the gates and circuits and steps of a program also have their own causes, or neurons with complex circuitry of chemicals and electrons.
-It’s all one big system with no central authority, no central do-er or will-er or decider, no consciousness (opening up a skull and going into the brain, you will find no consciousness there, only grey matter, blood, neural circuits…) .
+If there were some central control unit, like in a computerized robot, or a biological robot, then what causes its action to function: the gates and circuits and steps of a program also have their own causes, or neurons with complex circuitry of chemicals and electrons.
+It’s all one big system with no central authority, no central do-er or will-er or decider, no consciousness (opening up a skull and going into the brain, you will find no consciousness there, only grey matter, blood, neural circuits…).
 The same therefore is true for the human body.
 It has no consciousness.

 Let’s ask a more pertinent question: are you happy?
 At peace?